test-fullautomation/python-jsonpreprocessor/README.rst

 Nested parameters:
 ~~~~~~~~~~~~~~~~~~

-With JsonPreprocessor package, user can also use nested parameters as example below:
+With the JsonPreprocessor package, a user can also use nested parameters:

 **Example:**